 Since God has met all your needs, you can release your husband from that high responsibility of making you whole.

-3. Pursue a higher road
+3. Wife with higher sex drive, pursue a higher road

 Perhaps you feel that no one understands you; the church circles certainly don’t talk about the sexually unfulfilled wife.